MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 ---
-title: Software Load Balancing (SLB) for SDN in Azure Stack HCI
+title: Software Load Balancer (SLB) for SDN in Azure Stack HCI
-description: Use this topic to learn about Software Load Balancing for Software Defined Networking in Azure Stack HCI.
+description: Use this topic to learn about Software Load Balancer for Software Defined Networking in Azure Stack HCI.
 author: khdownie
 ms.author: v-kedow
 ms.topic: overview